penrose/penrose/packages/docs-site/docs/ref/substance/usage.md

 ### Duplications

-A sequence generates a list of _substance_ statements.
+An indexed statement generates a list of _substance_ statements.
 The existing semantics on duplicates apply to them as well.

 ```substance
 Vector v_0